-The negotiable instruments can be classified in the following groups or classes.
+The classification of a negotiable instrument is based on the following groups or classes.
 These groupings rely upon different characteristics like transferability, holder’s right, negotiability and so forth.
 So here we'll give classification of negotiable instrument in order to understand it deeply which includes inland and foreign instruments as well.

 To become payable to the bearer there are two significant conditions for negotiable instruments.
 Right off the bat, parties involved in such transaction should express such instruments to be so payable.
 Besides this, the bearer name shall be written clearly in the endorsement blank.